-CELTIC PLACES All roads in our particular corner of the world lead you to the land of the ancients.
-Explore the relics of an Iron Age hill fort and get a glimpse into the everyday lives of the tribal Celts.
-Pay tribute at a stone burial chamber, reflecting the Celtic belief in the after-world.
-Hear the local legend of a giant who threw an Ogham stone down a hill wand see for yourself the scratches his fingernails left in the rock.
+CELTIC PLACES world lead you to the land of the ancients. a stone burial chamber, reflecting the the local legend of a giant who threw an Ogham stone down a hill - and see for yourself the scratches his fingernails left in the rock.
 Wander around monastic cities where saints founded the earliest Christian settlements.
 Come and discover the places and the people that shaped the culture of Wales and Ireland.
-EXAMPLES OF KIDWELLY CARMARTHENSHIRE Kidwelly's Norman castle, set on the banks of the River Gwendraeth, is one of the finest preserved examples in Wales.
+EXAMPLES OF PLACES KIDWELLY CARMARTHENSHIRE Kidwelly's Norman castle, set on the banks of the River Gwendraeth, is one of the finest preserved examples in Wales.
 Look out for the arches through which rocks could be thrown onto the unsuspecting enemy below.
 Monty Python fans will recognise the castle from the first scene of Monty Python and The Holy Grail.
 Kidwelly's Kymer Canal is the oldest in Wales, constructed in 1766.
 Originally built to transport coal out of the town, it's now a wildlife haven and pleasing walk.
-AVOCA VALLEY An area associated with the copper mining industry, the valley was immortalised by Thomas Moore in the song 'The Meeting of the Waters'.
+AVOCA VALLEY CO.
+WICKLOW An area associated with the copper mining industry, the valley was immortalised by Thomas Moore in the song 'The Meeting of the Waters'.
 The waters in question are the Avonmore and Avonbeg rivers, which meet about 2 miles from the village of Avoca.
 It also marks the start for a gentle walk along the valley bottom.
 As well as being famous for its hand-weaving, Avoca was the fictional village of 'Ballykissangel' in the late 90s BBC series of the same name.

 CELTIC STORIES A long time ago, the Celts dominated large parts of Europe - from the British Isles in the west to Turkey in the east.
 They passed on their vibrant tales of adventure, heroism, romance and magic by word of mouth.
 Then the Romans invaded and as their empire grew, much of this Celtic mythology was lost forever.
 But we, the Celts of Wales, and Ireland kept our traditions alive, and thanks to the efforts of the clever medieval monks who wrote down the tales, our mythologies endured too.
 Come and hear our stories, the Celtic way.
 Face-to-face - and ideally, gathered round a roaring fire.
-EXAMPLES OF STORIES DEVIL'S BRIDGE CEREDIGION Three separate bridges span the 90m waterfalls of the River Mynach - one built on top of the other between the 11th and 19th centuries.
+STORIES OF DEVIL'S BRIDGE CEREDIGION Three separate bridges span the 90m waterfalls of the River Mynach - one built on top of the other between the 11th and 19th centuries.
 According to the legend, the original bridge was built by the Devil as it was too difficult a task for mortals.
 He agreed to build the bridge in exchange for the soul of the first being to cross the bridge.
 However, he was outwitted by a canny old woman and banished from the country forever.
 THE PIPER'S STONES CO.
 WICKLOW This Bronze Age stone circle sits on a hillock at Athgreany.
 Made up of 16 grey granite boulders, there is one larger outlying stone - the piper - with the remaining smaller stones forming a circle of about 22 metres in diameter.
 These are the dancers.
 According to a local fairy tale, this group of revellers were daring to dance to the piper's tune on the Sabbath when God turned them all to stone as punishment.